gozsari/ML-OneDay-Course/README.md

 # Introduction to Machine Learning: One-Day Course
 This is a one-day machine learning introductory course for beginners.
 The course covers the basics of supervised and unsupervised learning, including regression, classification, clustering, dimensinality reduction and anomaly detection.
 It also includes hands-on exercises and examples using popular Machine Learning (ML) libraries like Scikit-learn.

-The [slides](presentation/ML_intro.pdf) are used to guide the instructor through the course, providing a structured outline of the topics to be covered.
+The [presentation](presentation/ML_intro.pdf) is used to guide the instructor through the course, providing a structured outline of the topics to be covered.

 ## Table of Contents
 1. [Introduction to Machine Learning](#1-introduction-to-machine-learning)